Alexander Ketzer

-Alexander Ketzer (born 10 November 1993) is a German Biathlete.
+Alexander Ketzer (born 10 November 1993) is a German biathlete.
 He is a member of the B2-Kader (junior category of the German Ski Association).

-Ketzer was 16 years old as he joined the ski camp.
-After his graduation in 2012 he became a member of sport division of Bundeswehr (German army) as well as participant of Junior Championships.
-Since 2014 he has been training in German Ski Association school in Ruhpolding, where he joined team SZ Uhingen.
+Ketzer was 16 years old when he joined the ski camp.
+After his graduation in 2012, he became a member of the sport division of the Bundeswehr (German army) and participated in the Junior Championships.
+Since 2014 he has been training at the German Ski Association school in Ruhpolding, where he joined Team SZ Uhingen.